hbctraining/DGE_workshop/lessons/09b_sleuth.md

 2. Create a variable containing the model design

-3. Use biomaRt to create a dataset for Sleuth to query for Ensembl IDs and associated gene names
+3. Use annotables to create a dataset for Sleuth to query for Ensembl IDs and associated gene names

 #### Create a dataframe needed to generate Sleuth analysis object